 How to Understitch.
 Creative title, I know.
 Before we delve into how to understitch, let’s talk about why you would want to.
 Understitching is topstitching’s more refined, cooler, better looking brother.
 Yes, I said it.
 Topstitching can be ugly.
 If you are sewing what you want to be a high end garment, the exposed topstitching can totally ruin the look.
 But without topstitching the necklines, the first time you wash the garment, it’s going to look like a huge mess.
 Understitching to the rescue!
 By understitching instead of top stitching, your seam lines will stay crisp and clean, but your stitching will only be visible on the inside of the garment.
 Clear as mud?
 Read on, and you will see what I mean.

-First step is to make your seam as you normally would.
+Make your seam as you normally would.
 In these photos, I am using scraps of the pink anchor fabric to represent the main fabric, and the blue polka dot fabric to represent the lining.
 This technique would also work with an unlined garment that has a facing instead.

 After you sew the seam, make sure you give it a good press.
 If you notice, pressing the seam open gives it a nice, crisp, professional look from the right side of the fabric.
 Pressing can take some time, but it is by far the most important aspect of sewing.
 It really makes a difference!